 On occasion, demonstrable experience and a valid body of work in the field of mental health in the legal profession has been accepted in lieu of the formal qualifications listed above.

-For information and advice regarding MH&SA topics in the legal profession, or to speak with someone about presenting, visit Illinois LAP: https://illinoislap.org/.
+For information and advice regarding MH&SA topics in the legal profession, or to speak with someone about presenting, contact the Commission on Professionalism at firstname.lastname@example.org or visit Illinois LAP.

-For more information, visit the National Alliance on Mental Illness to learn about the different types of mental health professionals: https://www.nami.org/home.
+For more information or to learn about the different types of mental health professionals, visit the National Alliance on Mental Illness.